mustachemo/stepwise-transformers/README.md

 - **Logging**: Structured logging with Loguru for debugging
 - **Code Style**: PEP 8 compliance with 4-space indentation
 - **Testing**: Comprehensive unit tests for all components
-- **Experiment Tracking**: MLflow for experiment management and versioning
+- **Experiment Tracking**: ClearML for professional experiment management and versioning

 ## 🤝 Contributing